WFRT/verif/README.rst

 Since Verif is a command-line tool, it can be used in scripts to automatically create verification figures.

-Verif version 1.0 has been released (see "Installation Instruction" below).
+A beta release of Verif version 1.0 has been released (see "Installation Instruction" below).
 We welcome suggestions for improvements.
 Verif is developed by Thomas Nipen, David Siuta, and Tim Chui.

 .. image:: image.jpg
     :alt: Example plots